 Quick trick?
-Or, make use of some good old Brillo Pads to remove anything really caked on.
+Make use of some good old Brillo Pads to remove anything really caked on.

 6. How to clean an oven's interior

 Time-saving trick?
-Spread a tea towel or newspaper on the floor before you start this step so you don't have to wash the floor afterwards.
+Spread a tea towel or newspaper on the floor before you start this step so you don't have to wash the floor afterward.

 7. How do I get baked on grease off my oven?

-8. Use a toothbrush to clean an oven's hard to reach areas
+8. Use a toothbrush to clean hard to reach areas

 To really tackle those hard to reach areas, especially the corners, use an old toothbrush to clean your oven.
 Soak the bristles with your oven cleaner or use baking soda and scrub vigorously.

 Quick trick?
-Use the spray bottle to spray clean, warm water into the corners when you're rinsing them of cleaning product.
+Use a spray bottle filled with clean, warm water to spray into the corners when you're rinsing them of cleaning product.

 9. How to clean your oven's stove top